Kimmane Rathnakar: Early life and education

-Kimmane Rathnakar completed his schooling in Thirthahalli, and then he completed a Bachelor of Science degree at Bhuvanendra College, Karkala.
+Rathnakar completed his schooling in Thirthahalli, and then he completed a Bachelor of Science degree at Bhuvanendra College, Karkala.
 In 1966, he completed his law degree at BMS College of Law.

 Political career

 He was the minister for Primary and Secondary education, Government of Karnataka till 18 June 2016.
-In 2013, Kimmane Rathnakar (Indian National Congress) beat RM Manjunatha Gowda (KJP) by 1343 votes to become member of the assembly for the second consecutive time.
+In 2013, `Rathnakar (Indian National Congress) beat RM Manjunatha Gowda (KJP) by 1343 votes to become member of the assembly for the second consecutive time.
 But, in 2018, he lost to Araga Jnanendra (BJP) by 21,679 votes.

 Act of bravery

-On 17 September 2013, he saved a family of 6 from drowning into Beguvalli Lake near Shimoga.
+On 17 September 2013, Rathnakar's staff saved a family of 6 from drowning into Beguvalli Lake near Shimoga.
 He was coming back to Bangalore from his hometown Thirthahalli, when he spotted a car sinking with its occupants crying for help.
-The Minister's bodyguard and driver jumped into the lake and bravely saved the family.
+The Minister's bodyguard and driver jumped into the lake and saved the family.
 He also arranged for their medical treatment and shared his clothes with them.